eficode-academy/artifactory-katas/virtual_repositories/README.md

 ### Creating a Remote Repository

 * Create a `Remote` Repository with the Artifactory UI.
-Name it `$USERNAME-jcenter-remote` so it's unique to you.
-It should be of package type `Gradle` and should proxy `https://jcenter.bintray.com`
+Name it `$USERNAME-maven-remote` so it's unique to you.
+It should be of package type `Gradle` and should proxy `https://mvnrepository.com`
 * Edit your virtual repository so it also includes the remote one.
 * Run `gradle dependencies --refresh-dependencies` and verify that all artifacts resolve.